 This got my attention!

-I decided to test this for myself in December, to see how my body responded to this approach.
-I chose to adapt the basic recipe slightly, using a high-quality espresso, Brain Octane Oil (the bulletproof version of MCT oil), and organic ghee.
+I decided to test this for myself & see how my body responded to this approach.
+I chose to adapt the basic recipe slightly, using a high-quality espresso, MCT powder (easier to digest than the oil), and organic ghee.
 My experiment was a (surprising) success – even with active days of snowboarding!

 With the exception of 3 days, I have been following the bulletproof intermittent fasting protocol for almost 3 months now.
 Some of the benefits I have experienced include: